 Tonto Natural Bridge State Park - trails to the bridge and reservations at Goodfellow Lodge

 At this time, all recreational state parks and trails are open to the public.
-Most historic parks are closed.
+Two historic parks are closed, and others have capacity limits.
 Contact centers and gift shops may be open with physical distancing requirements.
 Spend time in the great outdoors and fresh air by exploring hiking trails, but please do so responsibly.
 We will be limiting the number of people entering the park to help maintain social distancing guidelines.
 Expect temporary closures at busy parks and reduced parking spaces.

 Kartchner Caverns State Park will begin running limited cavern tours, by reservation only, on June 1, 2020.
 Masks or a face covering that covers both the mouth and nose will be required to enter the cave.
 This is for your safety as well as the safety of our staff and other visitors.
 If you are not comfortable with this requirement, please consider delaying your visit.
 We are asking that visitors bring their own mask/face covering that they are comfortable wearing.
 Tour capacity will be limited to six visitors per tour.
 If your party is more than six people, please call 1-877-MY-PARKS, option 2 to speak to a representative.
 At this time the cavern tours will be restricted to age 7 and over.

 If you are not feeling well, are showing any symptoms of COVID-19, or have been exposed to someone who has tested positive for COVID-19 please delay your visit or call us to reschedule for a later date.
 There will be no Helmet & Headlamp, Photo Tours, or ASL tours until further notice.

 Our park staff continues to follow guidelines provided by the Arizona Department of Health Services and the CDC.
 Actions and guidelines include: